Stensonrk/Portfolio/README.md

 # Portfolio

-Hello!
+Hello,

 I am Robert Stenson.
-I graduated with a BS in Computer Science from UMGC in December 2020.
-I am seeking a career change from Restaurant/Hospitality into the Tech field.
-Now that my current company, AAFES, and my facility, the Fort Hood Clear Creek Food Court, has recovered from the hardships caused by COVID-19, I believe it is an appropriate time to make a career change that will not harm either myself or my current company.
+I graduated with a Bachelor's in Computer Science from University of Maryland Global Campus in December 2020.
+I am passionate about technology and software development.
+I continue to improve my skills through personal projects and freelancing.
+I am most experienced in Java; however, I also have experience with Python, SQL, Javascript, HTML, and CSS.
+My current projects include building a personal webpage and various smart home projects based on the Raspberry Pi hardware.
+I am actively searching for permanent employment in the technology field.

 I can be reached at robertk.stenson@gmail.com.